oceanprotocol/docs/data-farming/apys.md

 To receive competitive short-term APYs, veOCEAN requires users to make long-term commitments.

-Pre-requisite: to really know APYs, you should first understand OCEAN reward schedule.
-Learn more [here](ocean-reward-schedule.md).

 ## Estimated APY vs Time

-Let's work through the examples and keep it as simple as possible.

 The plot below shows estimated APY over time.
+It brings together data from the [OCEAN reward schedule](ocean-reward-schedule) and estimates of amount staked (yellow line in plot).

 Green includes both passive and active rewards; black is just passive rewards.
-As of DF29, wash consume is no longer profitable, so we should expect a large drop in DCV and therefore in active rewards.
 So passive rewards (black) provides a great baseline with upside in active rewards (green).
+For example, in DF29 wash consume became unprofitable and led to a drop in DCV and therefore active rewards.

-APYs are an estimate because APY depends on OCEAN locked.
+APYs are an _estimate_ because APY depends on OCEAN locked.
 OCEAN locked for future weeks is not known precisely; it must be estimated.
 The yellow line is the model for OCEAN locked.
-We modeled OCEAN locked by observing linear growth from week 5 (when OCEAN locking was introduced) to week 28 (now): OCEAN locked grew from 7.89M OCEAN to 34.98M OCEAN respectively, or 1.177M more OCEAN locked per week.
+We modeled OCEAN locked by observing linear growth from DF week 5 (when OCEAN locking was introduced) to week 28: OCEAN locked grew from 7.89M OCEAN to 34.98M OCEAN respectively, or 1.177M more OCEAN locked per week.
+(Note: the current model was last updated in DF week 29.)

 <figure><img src="../.gitbook/assets/data-farming/example_apys.png" alt="" width="563"><figcaption><p><em>Green: estimated APYs (passive + active).
 Black: estimated APYs (just passive).
 Yellow: estimated staking</em> </p></figcaption></figure>

-All the plots are calculated from [this Google Sheet](https://docs.google.com/spreadsheets/d/1F4o7PbV45yW1aPWOJ2rwZEKkgJXbIk5Yq7tj8749drc/edit#gid=1051477754).

 OCEAN lock time affects APY.
 The numbers above assume that all locked OCEAN is locked for 4 years, so that 1 OCEAN → 1 veOCEAN.
 But APY could be much worse or more if you lock for shorter durations.
 Here are approximate bounds.

 If you lock for 4 years, and everyone else locks for 2, then multiply expected APY by 2.
 If you lock for 4 years and others for 1, then multiply by 4.
 Conversely, if you lock for 2 years and everyone else for 4, then divide your expected APY by 2.
 If you lock for 1 year and others for 4, then divide by 4.
 The numbers assume that you’re actively allocating veOCEAN allocation towards high-DCV data assets.
 For passive locking or low-DCV data assets, divide APY by 2 (approximate).

+All the plots are calculated from [this Google Sheet](https://docs.google.com/spreadsheets/d/1F4o7PbV45yW1aPWOJ2rwZEKkgJXbIk5Yq7tj8749drc/edit#gid=1051477754).

+⚠️ The model was last updated on DF week 29, and is therefore somehwat out of date.
+At the time, Volume DF was the only sub-stream of Active DF, and therefore Volume DF got all the Active DF budget.
+In practice one would need to account for Challenge DF and Predictoor DF.
+(However this gets more complex because Predictoor DF is highly dependent on prediction accuracy).

 ----